Storage and Use Guidelines

 Wood briquettes should be stored indoors, in dry conditions, away from leaking or dripping water.
 If kept in a garage or similar space, they should in any event be kept away from moisture and off the floor.

-They are packaged in polythene film, which protects the briquettes from the elements and allows them to last several months in storage under normal conditions.
+They are packaged in polythene film, which protects the briquettes from the elements during indoor storage and allows them to last several months indoors under normal conditions.
 After several months, particularly if moisture has been allowed to enter, the briquettes may become soft or crumbly but should still burn.

 Occasionally the film on the outside of the pallet can get torn during handling or delivery.
 This can reduce the time they will keep but will not normally be a problem for a few weeks at least.
 If this happens, just use these packs first.